 Does UW Health offer help in completing Advance Directives?

 - Many clinics have social workers available.
 Ask your clinic.

-- Information and assistance is available on a monthly basis at both UW Hospital and the West Clinic:
+- Information and assistance is available on a monthly basis at both University Hospital and the West Clinic:

-UW Medical Foundation and Department of Family Medicine Clinics: UW Medical Foundation and Department of Family Medicine Patient Resources social workers can be reached at (608) 821-4819.
+UW Medical Foundation and Department of Family Medicine and Community Health Clinics: UW Medical Foundation and Department of Family Medicine and Community Health Patient Resources social workers can be reached at (608) 821-4819.